Youtube Playlist «Digital Education Pioneers» model projects

-Contemporary classroom teaching aims to produce responsible citizens equipped with powers of critical judgement who are capable of helping to shape the future in step with the times.
-As skills such as creativity, critical thinking and the ability to collaborate, as well as curiosity and a productive error culture become increasingly vital for addressing future challenges, the promotion of a novel way of problem-solving assumes greater significance.
+School is a place where students are prepared for the world of tomorrow.
+Contemporary classroom teaching strives to cultivate responsible citizens equipped with critical judgement who are capable of helping to shape the future in step with the times.
+Skills such as creativity, independent and critical thinking, the ability to collaborate and engage in dialogue, as well as curiosity and a productive error culture are becoming increasingly important for addressing future challenges.
+By teaching future skills, pioneer projects are strengthening a new, co-operative culture of problem solving.

-On the one hand, schools today have to be up to date with and able to effectively impart an understanding of new technological developments; on the other hand, they need to use digitalization to leverage the potential for exchange and individualization for students.
-Open teaching formats not only promote research-based and more project-oriented learning, but also the students' self-competence and methodological skills.
+Today's world is full of digital tools that influence our daily lives.
+On the one hand, schools must be able to cope with new technological developments and promote an understanding of them; on the other, they need to use digitalisation to leverage the potential for exchanges and individualisation for students.
+Open teaching formats not only encourage research-based and more project-oriented learning, but also the students' self-competence and methodological skills.

 Projects may be submitted to Gebert Rüf Stiftung by one of the quarterly deadlines (1 February, 1 May, 1 September, 1 December) in accordance with the general requirements.
 The submission procedure has two stages.